HeliWang/Crack2018/microsoft/yelp-full-stack-zhi-shi-dian.md

 c.add(9);

-// now we can access the private variable in the following way c.retrieve(); // => The counter is currently at: 14
+// now we can access the private variable in the following way c.retrieve(); // => The counter is currently at: 14#3
 ```

-3. Endpoint
+\#3.
+Endpoint

 If no response: settimeout call

 If slow?
-Server too far, db query to slow \(too much join\), too much traffic,  distributed server too slow
+Server too far, db query to slow \(too much join\), too much traffic,  distributed api service might be called